openbmc/docs/designs/dump-manager.md

 - OffloadURI: The URI for offloading the dump, set while initiating the offload.
 Specific types need to inherit from this common dump entry class and add specific properties.
+- InitiatedBy: Id of the external user who initiated the dump.
+This will default to null.
+This is intended to be populated for user initiated dumps.

 #### Additional propertries based on dump types